-- Defending an oil pipeline company in a state enforcement action involving a release of crude oil;
+- Representing an oil pipeline company in enforcement litigation following a release of crude oil;

-- Defending a Midwestern electric utility company in an New Source Review enforcement matter that ultimately was dismissed by the federal court;
+- Defended a Midwestern electric utility company in a Clean Air Act New Source Review enforcement matter that ultimately was dismissed by the federal court;

 - On a pro bono basis, advised the Chicago 2016 Olympic Committee regarding environmental matters.